iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 ## Just download it

-One way is to simply download the data with `dvc get`.
+One way is to download the data with `dvc get`.
 This is useful when working outside of a <abbr>DVC project</abbr> environment, for example in an automated ML model deployment task: